Software Engineering vs Machine Learning (Updated for 2024)

 Now that you have a little more insight into the similarities and differences between software engineering and machine learning, you can take the next step in advancing your computer science career.

-A good place to start is on Interview Query, where we offer courses in SQL, Statistics, and Machine Learning, as well as a host of questions from real interviews at companies like Google, Facebook, Netflix, and more for you to sharpen your skills on.
+A good place to start is on Interview Query, where we offer courses in SQL, Statistics, and Machine Learning, as well as a host of questions from real interviews at companies like Google, Facebook, Netflix, Amazon, Apple, and more for you to sharpen your skills on.

 Whatever direction you choose for your tech career, Interview Query has the resources you need to prepare for your next interview!